Skip to main content

 Prefix dictionaries primitives

-TVM also supports dictionaries with non-fixed length keys which form a prefix code (i.e., there is no key that is a prefix to another key).
-Learn more about them in the TVM Instruction section.
+TVM supports dictionaries with non-fixed length keys that follow a prefix code structure, meaning no key is a prefix of another key.
+Learn more in the TVM instruction section.

 pfxdict_get?